zckymc/airbyte/docs/integrations/sources/asana.md

 ## Prerequisites

-Authentication for the Asana source can be handled via Oauth (Recommended) or using a temporary Personal Access Token.
+Authentication for the Asana source can be handled via Oauth (Recommended) or using a Personal Access Token.
 To obtain a Personal Access Token for your Asana account, please [follow these steps](https://developers.asana.com/docs/personal-access-token) .

 ## Setup guide